brucehho/drone-warfare-rus-ukr-analysis/docs/combat-drone-manual.md

-# Combat Drone Field Manual for Frontline Infantry
+# Article 01: Combat Drone Field Manual for Frontline Infantry

 ## *Survival and Tactics in the Era of FPV Warfare*